 Rich rides a motorcycle, enjoys SCUBA diving , Sky diving, Cooking, and as a musician, Rich plays keyboards, accordion and the melodica.

 Welcome to my online portfolio.
 Whether your venture calls for voice-over work, on-camera representation, acting, Master of Ceremonies, or delivering your message in a mature and believable manner, I think you'll find what you're looking for.

 I've had the privilege of being a professional broadcaster since 1968, and have been a steady fixture in Chicago on such legendary radio stations as WMAQ-AM, WUSN-FM (US99), and now, Your Hometown Country Station - WCCQ.

 Nothing is work, unless you'd rather be doing something else.

 Rich Renik, a native Chicagoan, has been involved with music since six years of age when he began accordion lessons.
 That love of music culminated when he landed his first radio job in Fairbanks, Alaska while serving in the U.S. Army in 1968.

 Since his honorable discharge from the service in 1970, Rich has been a steady fixture in Chicago radio with shows airing on such stations such as WMAQ-AM (NBC), where he performed for thirteen years.

 Additional on-air stints included the Satellite Music Network, Interstate Radio Network and participation in numerous television fund raising activities for Public Television, Muscular Dystrophy and the Easter Seals Foundation.
-For fifteen years, Rich was heard on Chicago's - WUSN 99.5 FM (US99), and now is proud to be on Your Hometown Country Station – WCCQ - playing all of the music you know and love!
-In addition, Rich has just signed on as the newest member of the WHDT World News team as "Washington Watchdog", as well as local correspondent and Special Features Host.
+For twelve years, Rich was heard on Chicago's - WUSN 99.5 FM (US99), and now is proud to be on Your Hometown Country Station – WCCQ - playing all of the music you know and love!
+In addition, Rich was a member of the WHDT World News team as "Washington Watchdog", Co-Anchor, Special Features Host.